 Eating outside is a great way to make the most of summer’s long, sunny days.
 Picnics should be as relaxing as possible for the whole family, whether you’re setting up in your local park or nature reserve, or going for something a little more adventurous, such as a beach, riverbank or hilltop.

-To help you achieve this alfresco eating heaven, we’ve put together a list of picnic essentials, from fold-up chairs and picnic blankets, to plates, bowls and flasks.
+To help you achieve this alfresco eating heaven, we’ve put together a list of what to take on a picnic.
+Included are essentials, from fold-up chairs and picnic blankets, to plates, bowls and flasks.

 Boil up a brew in this compact, anodised aluminium kettle, which weighs only 153g but holds 70cl – enough for two steaming brews.